 - a.
 Be an Active status GUE Fundamentals instructor. - b.
 Have taught a minimum of ten GUE classes, including five GUE Fundamentals classes. - c.
 Be certified as a GUE Tech 1 and GUE Cave 2 diver. - d.
 Have conducted at least 300 dives, 50 of which must be at the Cave 2 level. - e.
 Register as a Cave 1 instructor candidate with GUE HQ. - f.
-Complete the internship requirement by observing-as a registered candidate-one entire GUE Cave 1 class (3.3.2.3, a). - g.
-Earn two endorsements from appropriately credentialed GUE personnel (3.3.2.3, c). - h.
-Have their instructor fitness test witnessed by the qualifying IE, no more than six months prior to instructor activation. - i.
-Submit final paperwork to GUE HQ (3.3.2.3, d).
+Provide proof of at least 15 non-training cave dives conducted within the 12 months prior to their first observation (form to be submitted to an IT/IE). - g.
+Complete the internship requirement by observing-as a registered candidate-one entire GUE Cave 1 class (3.3.2.3, a). - h.
+Earn two endorsements from appropriately credentialed GUE personnel (3.3.2.3, c). - i.
+Provide proof of at least 15 non-training cave dives conducted within the 12 months prior to their final IE (form to be submitted to an IE). - j.
+Prior to their final IE, intern with at least two different IT/IEs, in geologically different regions.

+- k.
+Have their instructor fitness test witnessed by the qualifying IE, no more than six months prior to instructor activation. - I. Submit final paperwork to GUE HQ (3.3.2.3, d).